ferg1e/stepping-stone-dungeon/README.md

 # Stepping Stone Dungeon

-I am building a text-based dungeon crawler with C++ in order to up my skills in this language.
+This is a text-based dungeon crawler built with C++.

 ## Requirements